SICASFoundation/smir-documenation/pages/02.web/02.Research Unit/docs.md

 ## Research Unit Registration

 !
-At the moment, we only process request for
+At the moment, we only process requests for
 ! - Data sharing collaborations projects
 ! - Data collection publications